layer5io/service-mesh-labs/Meshery-Adapters/consul-meshery-adapter/step3.md

 ## Expose your Sample Application

-A sidecar injector is used for automating the injection of the Linkerd proxy into your application's pod spec.
+A sidecar injector is used for automating the injection of the Consul proxy into your application's pod spec.
 The Kubernetes admission controller enforces this behavior by sending a webhook request to the sidecar injector every time a pod is to be scheduled.

 You have already deployed the sidecar proxy injector when you installed Consul, which should be running in your control plane.
 To verify, execute this command: